StefansAI/TTL-6510-Computer/README.md

 - Load internal register<br>
 - ALU-code<br>
 Originally there were just 2 identical registers to capture the ROM outputs.
 But when I ran out out bits, I decided to replace one register with a GAL.
 This GAL not only acts as a register, it also expands the 4-bit ALU codes plus CF from the ROM into 5-bit ALU function bits plus CIN.
 This is possible since the ALU chips have more functions than actually needed for the 6510 computer.<br>
-The GAL projects are made with <a href="https://www.microchip.com/en-us/development-tool/WinCUPL">WinCupl</a> and the source codes are part of the project in <a href="https://github.com/StefansAI/TTL-6510-Computer/tree/main/WinCupl/ALUDECODER">GitHub.</a>
+The GAL projects are made with <a href="https://www.microchip.com/en-us/development-tool/WinCUPL">WinCupl</a> and the source codes are part of the project in <a href="https://github.com/StefansAI/TTL-6510-Computer/tree/main/WinCupl/ALUDECODER">GitHub.</a><br>
+I used this <a href="https://www.amazon.com/dp/B0BFWKS53B">programmer</a> to program the GALs as well as the Flash chips.
 <br>
 <br>
 <div style="text-align: center;">